Kelvin Davis (footballer)

-Kelvin Geoffrey Davis (born 29 September 1976) is an English professional football manager and former footballer who was most recently the manager of National League club Eastleigh.
+Kelvin Geoffrey Davis (born 29 September 1976) is an English professional football manager and former footballer who is the manager of National League North club Hednesford Town.

 Davis played as a goalkeeper.
 He began his career with Luton Town as a youth player in 1991 and remained there until 1999.
 Davis later played for Wimbledon, Ipswich Town and Sunderland before moving to Southampton in 2006.

 Davis was team captain of Southampton from 2009 to 2012, after which he became club captain.
 From July 2016 to December 2017, Davis had been working as part of the support staff at Southampton.
 On 29 December 2017, Davis became Senior First Team coach following the resignation of Eric Black the previous week until parting ways with Southampton in 2022.

 Club career

 Early career

 Davis was born in Bedford, Bedfordshire and started his career as a trainee with Luton Town, turning professional in July 1994.
 He joined Torquay United on loan in September 1994 as cover for the injured Ashley Bayes, making his debut in the 3–3 draw at home to Colchester United on 17 September.
 He also played in the 2–1 defeat at home to Barnet the following week before returning to Luton.
 He had a further loan spell, with Hartlepool United in August 1997.
 He joined Wimbledon in July 1999 for a fee of £600,000.